TradingAppStoreAdmin/TradingAppStoreExamples-NinjaTrader/README.md

                 return false; // VERY IMPORTANT: Handle the case for if either verification fails.
 Do not use the library code!
 In this example, we simply return to terminate the program.
             }

-            // set these to your product sku and the customer ninjatraderId respectively string productID = "INSERT_PRODUCT_SKU";
+            // set this to your product sku string productID = "INSERT_PRODUCT_SKU";
-            string customerID = "NinjaTrader-" + "INSERT_CUSTOMER_ID";
             bool debug = true; // VERY IMPORTANT: Only set this to true during testing.
 Actual implementation will have debug set to false.

             //Perform user authentication using TAS authorization
-            int error_platform_auth = UsePlatformAuthorization(productID, productID, debug);
+            int error_platform_auth = UseMachineAuthorization(productID, debug);

             if (error_platform_auth == 0)
             {